|Dr Graham Hagan

 The Administrative Team

-Amanda's coordinating role allows the practice to run smoothly whilst the Practice Manager is away.
+Carol's coordinating role allows the practice to run smoothly whilst the Practice Manager is away.
 She assists with the day to day administration as well as working on developments with the Practice Manager.

 Margaret has worked at Len Valley for many years and she has a wealth of experience across all areas.
 She helps with the smooth running of the surgery and has many administrative duties.

-The dispensers work mainly in dispensary however you may see some of them behind reception as well.
-They are responsible for the administration of repeat prescriptions and dispensing for our patients.
 They also arrange the medication for the NOMADS scheme, which allows us to dispense for the local care homes.

 The receptionists are the ladies that you speak to if you wish to book an appointment over the phone or come into the surgery, or if you have any general enquiry.
 The receptionists endeavour to do their best for you and at times will be dealing with numerous tasks at the same time.
 They do various other duties from liaising with doctors, district nurses and other associated professionals, booking house calls, giving out results, as well as sending various letters to patients with regard to results.
-Linda is our lead receptionist and as well as overseeing the reception department, she also deals with all aspects of medical and insurance reports.
+Steph is our lead receptionist and as well as overseeing the reception department, she also deals with all aspects of medical and insurance reports.
 Lindsey's other role is coordinating the clinicians’ rota.

 Administration and new patient responsibility